austincloudguru/terraform-aws-ecs/README.md

 # AWS ECS Terraform Module
 Terraform module that deploys an ECS autoscaling group.
 If you include an EFS ID and EFS Security Group, it will also mount the EFS volume to the ECS instances.

+# Deploying with EFS
+By default, the module will deploy without trying to mount an EFS volume.
+If you attempt to deploy the EFS at the same time as the ECS cluster, a race condition exists where the autoscaling group gets created before the mount targets have finished being created.
+To avoid this, you can set the depends_on_efs variable to the aws_efs_mount_target output.
+This way, the autoscaling group won't get created until the EFS mount targets have been created.

 ## Usage
 ```hcl